silvertiplang/silvertip/readme.md

 TODO:
 - change &= to &&=, |= to ||=
-- use context (is expecting statement?) in lex to resolve lambda/pipe a -> b

 # silvertip: A fast, concise, and easy to use language that compiles to C++ with automatic type inference.